nogsantos/site-nogsantos/contents/posts/git-tricks.md

 ##### List all unmerged branches branches

-Get a list of unmerged branch in current branch
+Get a list of an unmerged branch in the current branch

 ~> Local